qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why am i not receiving notifications on my device
 - no notification received for new mails
 - is not receiving any notification when i receive email and the email app notification is on
-- of i receive a email why does the notification says of a email
 - my notification settings are on but i'm not receiving any notifications when i get emails
 - not receiving message but receiving only notifications
 - i don't get notification from this app when i received messages